jaime-pru/jaime-pru/README.md

 ### Hi there 👋

-Visiting professor at the Department of Economics at UAM Azcapotzalco and university professor since 2013.
-Among his research interests are: i.
-Manufacturing Labor Productivity and Regional Development; ii.
-Cities, economies of agglomeration and labor productivity; iii.
+I am visiting professor at the Department of Economics at Universidad Autónoma Metropolitana Unidad Azcapotzalco.
+I have beeen university teacher since 2013.

+My research interest are
+  i.
+Manufacturing Labor Productivity and Regional Development;
+  ii.
+Cities, economies of agglomeration and labor productivity;
+  iii.
 Regional disparity and its measurement.

 <!--
 **jaime-pru/jaime-pru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.